leoloso/graphql-by-pop.com/docs/architecture/solid.md

 ```

 The type resolver does not directly load the objects from the database, but instead delegates this task to a `TypeDataLoader` object (in the example above, from [class `UserTypeDataLoader`](https://github.com/getpop/users/blob/27221fdc23899fb4e9d8a076df87995e16fab8bf/src/TypeDataLoaders/UserTypeDataLoader.php)).

-This decoupling is to follow the [SOLID principles](https://en.wikipedia.org/wiki/SOLID), providing different entities to tackle different responsibilities, as to make the code maintainable, extensible and understandable.

 Adding fields `username`, `email` and `url` to type `User` is done via a `FieldResolver` object with [this code](https://github.com/getpop/users/blob/4ea244c419ad21bf9297d476180acf9435d9d104/src/FieldResolvers/UserFieldResolver.php):